 A landlord will be able to withhold a tenant’s security deposit for certain reasons.
 These reasons include:

-- Damages not normal wear and tear
+- Damages not from normal wear and tear

 - Unpaid monthly rent